Skip to content

 Learn more about entries

-Variables are the game state — health, gold, location, relationship scores, inventory.
-The AI reads the current values every turn and updates them by writing simple directives in its response:
+Variables are the game state — health, gold, location, affinity, inventory, and so on.
+Every turn the AI reads the current values and updates them with simple directives in its reply:

 The bandit's blade catches your arm.